-The requirements for admission to the Occupational Therapy Assistant are listed below.
-ALL of these requirements must be fulfilled, and evidence of their completion submitted by March 1, 2014, for admission in Summer Semester (May) 2014.
+The requirements for admission to the Occupational Therapy Assistant technical study program are listed below.
+ALL of these requirements must be fulfilled, and evidence of their completion submitted by March 1, 2016, for admission in Summer Semester (May) 2016.
 Failure to submit ALL admission requirements will exclude the applicant from consideration for admission.
-Admission is based on comparative evaluation of the applicants’ credentials as they relate to academic achievement.
+Admission is based on comparative evaluation of the applicants' credentials as they relate to academic achievement.

 A. Results of ACT, SAT or COMPASS assessment scores.